jivesoftware/jive-ios-sdk/Example/Pods/jive-ios-sdk/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+# Pull requests

+Before we can evaluate a Pull request we need to make sure all the i's are dotted and the t's are crossed.
+To that end we have included a CLA that needs to be signed and returned by anyone wishing to add code to the repo: Jive Software CLA.docx.
+Please send the signed copy to jivedev@jivesoftware.com.